Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Neural ARFIMA Model

 The NARFIMA model consists of primarily four tunable parameters, namely the number of lagged exchange rate observations $(p)$, the number of historical values for ARFIMAx residuals $(q)$, the number of nodes in the hidden layer $(k)$, and the network structure indicating whether a skip connection is included $(skip)$.
 To determine the optimal values of the parameters, we utilize a time series cross-validation strategy and select $\left(p, q, k\right)$ by minimizing the root mean square error (RMSE) on the validation set ($\mathcal{V}$) as follows:

 where $y_{t'}$ and $\hat{y}_{t'}$ are the ground truth and forecasts generated by NARFIMA at time $t' \in \mathcal{V}$, respectively.
+RMSE is selected as the optimization criterion because its quadratic form heavily penalizes larger errors.
+Given the severe economic consequences of large exchange rate deviations, this focus on minimizing extreme errors is appropriate.
 For all the datasets, we build two different versions of the NARFIMA model, one with skip connections (general case) and one without skip connections.
 The optimal values of other parameters are identified through temporal cross-validation.
 To address potential overfitting concerns arising from the model's complexity relative to available data, the NARFIMA framework incorporates several safeguards that ensure robust generalization.
 The neural network architecture is deliberately constrained to a single hidden layer with a limited number of neurons ($k \leq 5$), preventing excessive parameterization while maintaining sufficient nonlinear modeling capacity.
 Subsequently, the NARFIMA model is trained with the optimal parameters on the entire training dataset to accurately forecast the exchange rate dynamics.
 The integration of ARFIMAx, which provides a robust foundation for modeling linear long-term dependencies, with the neural network, which excels in learning complex, nonlinear interactions, allows the NARFIMA architecture to capture both nonlinear and long-range dependencies.
 This ensures a comprehensive representation of the exchange rate series dynamics by combining long-memory dependencies, macroeconomic influences, and nonlinear fluctuations.
-In the next subsection, we study the asymptotic stationarity and ergodicity of the proposed NARFIMA model from a nonlinear time series perspective.
+In the next subsection, we study the geometric ergodicity and asymptotic stationarity of the proposed NARFIMA model from a nonlinear time series perspective.